jupyter-book/mystmd/docs/website-templates.md

 ### Site URL Options

 By default, MyST URLs only contain the file name for each page; folder structure is respected in the table of contents but is not reflected in URLs.
-If you would like to maintain nested folder structure in the URLs, you may provide the site option `url_folders: true`.
+If you would like to maintain nested folder structure in the URLs, you may provide the site option `folders: true`.
 This causes each folder in your MyST directory to become a path segment.
-For this feature to work correctly, your chosen theme must also support `url_folders` as an option.
+For this feature to work correctly, your chosen theme must also support `folders` as an option.
 Both `book-theme` and `article-theme` bundled with MyST support this.

 ### Page Options